 - An extra leash

-- Poop bags (I recycle old grocery bags for this)
+- Poop bags (I recycle old grocery bags)

 - Doggy first aid kit:

-- Bandage materials in your human first aid kit will do, but if you want ones designed specifically for dogs, I’d go with paw flex wraps since they don’t stick to fur!
+- Bandage materials in your human first aid kit will do, but if you want ones designed specifically for dogs, I like PawFlex wraps since they don’t stick to fur

 - Tweezers, antihistamine for allergic reactions, and cornstarch to stop bleeding on broken nails

-- If you’re doing a snowy expedition, throw some Mushers Secret paw wax in to be safe!
+- If you’re doing a snowy expedition, throw in some Mushers Secret paw wax to protect those pads

-- Food for your pup.
-I like to count how many dog meals we’ll be gone for and literally scoop that many scoops into a travel container.
-No one wants to lug 30lbs of dog food with them on an adventure.
-If you travel more often, then you might think about making your life easy with a food dispenser like the cool one Ruffwear makes (click here).
-If you’re testing the waters and don’t need another gear investment, then a container that seals well and won't spill dog food into every nook and cranny of your car will do.
+- Food for your pup: I like to count how many dog meals we’ll be gone for and literally put that many scoops into a travel container.
+If you travel more often, then consider a portable food dispenser like the clever Ruffwear Kibble Kaddie.
+If you’re testing the waters and don’t need another gear investment, then a container that seals well and won’t spill kibble into every nook and cranny of your car will do.